 Supply your Social Security Number on your admission application if you plan to file the FAFSA and want Ohio State to receive it, or if you are the child of an Ohio State employee using the Dependent Tuition Assistance program.

 These items plus your online admission application (STEP 3) make up a complete application.
+We must receive all items by the application deadline.

 High school transcripts